louisclarencepeter/rockpaperandscissors/README.md

 ## Code Overview

 The game logic is contained in the `thegame.js` file.
-The `playRound()` function determines the winner of each round, and the `game()` function manages the overall game flow.
+The `playGame()` function determines the winner of each round, and the `game()` function manages the overall game flow.

 The user interface is contained in the `index.html` file, which includes the game title, play button, weapon selection buttons, and result display.